Jovonie

 called CPS

-and I told them something was wrong with
+and I told them something was wrong with him,

 I told

-them something is happening to him because he
+happening to him because he wasn't

 that